Digitalist-Open-Cloud/Kuberenetes-Ingress-Script-Injection-Operator/README.md

 - docker version 17.03+.
 - kubectl version v1.11.3+.
 - Access to a Kubernetes v1.11.3+ cluster.
+- Ingress built with http_sub_module (included by default in <https://github.com/kubernetes/ingress-nginx>)

 ### To Deploy on the cluster